 1) Indicator of the distribution and use of working hours, shown by the amount of tasks in the calendar for a day, week or month: the 60/40 model

-- preparation, planning, decision-making, documentation, reporting, cooperation, or consultation for a certain client or client group
+60 % direct client work: preparation, planning, decision-making, documentation, reporting, cooperation, or consultation for a certain client or client group

 40 % development work, indirect client work: cooperation, networking, development, advocacy, planning, general reporting and communication, continuing education, or work counselling.

 2) Indicator and recommendation for a maximum number of clients

 The number of clients is affected by many different factors, including the intensity of work and the clients’ varying service needs, different change and rehabilitation goals, opportunities for consultation, and time limits imposed by legislation, i.e. the social guarantee.

 Talentia’s staff dimensioning recommendation

 A social worker should not be responsible for the affairs of more than 40 children.

 Are you aware of the purpose and goal of your work?
 Are you aware of your working hours?
-Are you able to fulfil the demands of your job within the time available?
+Are you able to fulfill the demands of your job within the time available?
 Do you think your workload is appropriate (too much – not too much, not too little – too little work)?
 What would be better and why?